Deep Learning Methods for Vessel Trajectory Prediction based on Recurrent Neural Networks: Contribution

 Building upon\cite{Forti2020}, we propose a vessel trajectory learning and prediction framework to generate future trajectory samples of a vessel given a sequence of past \ac{AIS} observations.
 The idea is to build an end-to-end prediction system able to learn the mapping between sequences of past and future vessel states.
-The large amount of AIS data available nowadays makes it possible to develop a data-driven solution to learn the above mapping function directly from historical data on maritime traffic.
 Inspired by the recent success of deep-learning approaches for sequence-to-sequence applications, the proposed method is based on the \ac{LSTM} encoder-decoder architecture, which has emerged as an effective and scalable model for sequence-to-sequence learning.

+\rev{This work goes beyond~\cite{Forti2020} in several regards.
+We employ a different dataset of vessel trajectories, which is not only larger, but also significantly more complex.
+Moreover, we investigate here the use of several intermediate aggregation layers (including, but not limited to, the attention mechanism) and the exploitation of high-level intention information (i.e., ship destination).
+Finally, the architecture described here features several other improvements with respect to~\cite{Forti2020} as, for example, the use of a bidirectional encoder recurrent network and a custom initialization of the decoder network's hidden state~\eqref{eq:decoder_init}.
+Finally, the model hyper-parameters are chosen with an optimization procedure that aims at finding the most suitable configuration.}

 We adopt \ac{LSTM} RNNs~\cite{Hochreiter1997} for sequence modeling to encode context representation from past data and generate future predictions.
 The ability to learn from data with long-range temporal dependencies makes \ac{LSTM} RNNs a natural choice for trajectory prediction tasks, given the time lag existing between the input samples and the outputs to be predicted.
 In addition, we study how encoder and decoder networks can be effectively connected through intermediate aggregation layers capturing space-time dependencies in sequential data.
 Different from standard vessel prediction systems, our solution is designed to deal with maneuvering motion and long prediction time windows in complex dynamics of maritime traffic.